nncarlson/fortran-compiler-tests/README.md

   `make` step probably terminates prematurely and may leave other test executables unbuilt.
 Running `ctest` will report 'did not run' for tests whose executable is missing.
 This isn't a satisfactory state of affairs.

+### License
+Practically you may consider the test codes as "public domain".
+They have no intrinsic value other than their sole purpose as bug reproducers for specific compilers.
+However, I've gathered that "public domain" can actually be a problem, so I've opted for the most liberal license I can find -- MIT.